pm25/showlit/README.md

 ### ✏️ Customize Content

-To customize the website with your own information, update the data files located in [config](config).
-Changes will be automatically reflected when you deploy the website.
+You can personalize the website by updating the configuration files located in the [config](config) folder.
+Any changes you make will be automatically applied when the site is deployed.

 For example, in [config/profile.yaml](config/profile.yaml), you can update the information with your owns: